 Each set will be taught by four teachers for a total of 16 periods per week.
-As with all courses, there is a need to work outside the confines of the classroom and independent learning is encouraged.
+As with all courses, there is a need to work outside the confines of the classroom and the ability to practise and develop classroom learning independently is essential.
 Extensive homework is set on a weekly basis and there are regular tests to assess your understanding.
 Help is always available outside the timetabled lessons.